drand/drand/docs/SPECS.md

 }
 ```

+As soon as a participant receives this information from the coordinator, then he
+must be ready to accept DKG packets, but he does not start immediatly sending
-After the coordinator has successfully sent the group to all participants, he
+his packet.
+After the coordinator has successfully sent the group to all
-starts sending the first packet of the distributed key generation.
+participants, he starts sending the first packet of the distributed key
+generation.
+All nodes that receive the first packet of the DKG from the
+coordinator (or else, due to network shifts) must send their first packet of the
+DKG as well and start the ticker as explained below.

 ### Distributed Key Generation